sryeturu/chatbot-charades/README.md

 The primary 2 methods I played around with for verifying prompts were

-- Having a fixed set of rules to determine invalid prompts and seeing how far I could get with that
+- Having a fixed set of rules to determine invalid prompts

-- Feeding a language model the generalize idea and rules for prompt verification and simply asking it to return whether the prompt passed or failed and why
+- Feeding a language model the general idea of the game along with rules for prompt verification and simply asking it to return whether or not the prompt valid

 ### Heuristics-Based Approach